-An earthquake is a sudden event of movement of the surface of the earth or ground resulting from the passage of seismic waves through the tectonic plates and rocks of Earth.
+An earthquake is a sudden event of movement of the surface of the earth or ground resulting from the passage of seismic waves.
 It is unpredictable and can occur any day of the year, any second of time, causing a lot of negative impacts and sufferings.
 The world has witnessed many devastating quakes that caused significant destruction and losses.
 Every year thousands of people either die or suffer a serious injury during an earthquake.
 Some of the places to hide during an earthquake are explained below.

 Places To Hide During Earthquake